privacyidea/privacyidea/doc/tokens/tokentypes/paper.rst

 A good example for the ``token.enrolled.paper.bottom.html`` is:

     <p>
       The paper token is a weak second factor.
-Please assure, that noone gets hold  of this paper and can make a copy of it.
+Please assure, that no one gets hold  of this paper and can make a copy of it.
     </p>
     <p>